Definition of Simile

 “. . . impressions poured in upon her of those two men, and to follow her thought was like following a voice which speaks too quickly to be taken down by one’s pencil . . .”

-She says both are difficult to follow and cannot be composed in words with a pencil.
+She says both are difficult to follow and cannot be copied in words by a pencil.

-3. Taken from a short story “Lolita” written by Vladimir Nabokov,
+Taken from a short story Lolita written by Vladimir Nabokov,

 “Elderly American ladies leaning on their canes listed toward me like towers of Pisa.”